07yhxiaxy/SereniAI/README.md

 With SereniAI, you can take control of your emotional well-being in a modern, effective way.
 Experience the future of emotional support with our AI-powered, haptics-enhanced solution.
 ## Innovative Features
-1. **Human-in-the-loop**\
+1. **Human-in-the-loop Interaction**\
-We try connect human directly to the SereniAI.
-In this way, the interaction is stronger between AI and human because human can actually *feel* and *sense* the impact of AI instead of just chatting in the prompt.
+SereniAI connects directly with users, creating a stronger interaction between AI and humans.
+This allows users to feel and sense the impact of AI, rather than just interacting through text prompts.

-2. **Combination of AI and Haptics Devices**\
+2. **Integration of AI and Haptic Devices**\
-Haptics technology shows great potential for provide human realistic tactile feeling.
-Most of the current AI's displaying format is graphical or textual.
-However, haptics technology shorten the distance between AI's output and human user, hence enabling closer interaction.
+Haptic technology provides realistic tactile feedback, enhancing user experience.
+Unlike the typical graphical or textual formats of AI output, haptics technology bridges the gap between AI's output and the human user, enabling closer, more immersive interactions.
-3. **Leveraging AI's Power**\
-Since LLM's training set including a significant amount of data, it would obtain enough "experience" to play a role as your emotional companion, which means it could generate proper textual instructions to assist human to pursue target emotional state.
-Later on, these text command will be passed to haptics device for further human-machine interaction.
+3. **Harnessing the Power of AI**\
+Leveraging the extensive training data of large language models (LLMs), SereniAI acts as an emotional companion.
+It generates appropriate textual instructions to guide users toward their desired emotional state.
+These text commands are then translated into haptic feedback, facilitating a seamless human-machine interaction.
-4. **Contribute Dataset**\
+4. **Contributing to a Comprehensive Dataset**\
-For each given target emotional state $s_t$ and current human emotional state $s_i$, the SereniAI will provide control signal $c_i$ to human using haptics device.
-As one of the potential project, we could establish a dataset that record each time step's emotional state ($s_i \ \text{and} \ s_t$) and corresonding haptics control ($c_i$).
+SereniAI uses a feedback loop to continuously improve its effectiveness.
+For each target emotional state ($s_t$) and the user's current emotional state ($s_i$), SereniAI provides a control signal ($c_i$) via the haptic device.
+We aim to build a dataset that records each emotional state ($s_i$ and $s_t$) and the corresponding haptic control ($c_i$).
+Users can provide feedback on the quality and effectiveness of the haptic input they receive.
+Over time, this dataset will be used to train models that produce effective haptic "treatments" for achieving specific emotional transitions.
+As the dataset grows, the accuracy and effectiveness of haptic controls will continue to improve.

+## Future Work
+- **Hosting and Training Dataset**

+- **Integrate Facial Expression and Audio**

+- **Investigating Different Haptics and LLM Modules**
 ### Reference
 [1]: HUME AI, https://dev.hume.ai/intro \
 [2]: OpenAI, ChatGPT-4, https://openai.com/index/gpt-4/